mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Change Log
 ==========

+:2021-04-08: List additional error codes that may be ignored when calling
+             ``killAllSessions`` and note that the command should not be called when connected to Atlas.

 :2021-03-22: Split ``serverApi`` into its own section.
 Note types for ``loop``
              operation arguments.
 Clarify how ``loop`` iterations are counted